West & South Stands (photo)

 the pitch.
 The stadium is totally enclosed and has a

 bowl like design.

+The overall look of the stadium has recently benefited from the installation of seating into the previously unused upper tier.
+It certainly now looks a large and imposing stadium, one that is worthy of football at a higher level.
 It is two tiered, with on three sides having a large lower tier being over hung by a smaller upper tier.
 The West side of the stadium is slightly different, with the seating areas in the upper tier being replaced by the Director's Box and executive and corporate hospitality areas.
-Unusually the concourse areas at the back of the lower tier see directly into the stadium, so there is what seems a noticeable gap between the lower and upper tiers is where the concourse is located.
+Unusually the spacious concourse areas at the back of the lower tier see directly into the stadium, so there is what seems a noticeable gap between the lower and upper tiers is where the concourse is located.